The Plough and the Stars (1936)

 The Night Fighters (1960)

-In 1941, the IRA plans a campaign to coincide with the planned German invasion of England.
-Dermot O'Neill finds it easy to get into the IRA, but can he get out?
+An Irishman joins the IRA in 1941, as they plot a campaign to coincide with the planned German invasion of England.

 Odd Man Out (1947)